AlipMagical/starter-applets/README.md

 built using Lit, and the
 [Maps Embed API](https://developers.google.com/maps/documentation/embed/get-started).

-This example will give you an idea of how to get started with function calling.
-See [function-declarations.js](/maps/function-declarations.js) to find out more about how function calling is used to call the Maps Embed API here!
+This example will give you an idea of how to get started with function calling.Owner Alip Abdullah See [function-declarations.js](/maps/function-declarations.js) to find out more about how function calling is used to call the Maps Embed API here!